Ann Pascoe, Founder and Family Carer (Chair)

 Lee Bright, local resident

 Lee Bright is an active member of the community in East Sutherland.
-She is former Secretary of Brora Community Council and is a member of the Friends of Clyne War Memorial Association.
+She is Secretary of Brora Community Council and is a member of the Friends of Clyne War Memorial Association.
 She is also involved with A Brighter Brora, a community development organisation aiming to improve and enhance the lives of those living in and around Brora.
 Lee’s enthusiasm and local knowledge provide a welcome and important contribution to the DFC Board of Directors.

 Agnes Houston, living with dementia